What do giants like McDonald's, Apple, Starbucks, and Walmart have in common, besides having more than 100,000 employees?

 In order to get their profit back, the company focuses on cutting costs, which only hurts the business further.

 The witch hunt drives away any remaining talent and hope for salvation.
 A new CEO comes to fix the chaos and turbulence.
 But the new CEO values stability, processes, and repeatable execution, which starts a creative death spiral.
 The creative people start to leave, yes-men take over senior roles, and company culture changes completely.

 All that remains are procedures, policies, and paperwork that choke innovation.
 The company relies on minute work specifications because it tries to escape the chaos of the previous stage.

-At this point, the company is on life support and it can no longer generate profit because almost all the customers have left due to neglect.
-The only reason the company is still alive is that some kind of external subsidy keeps it afloat, (eg. it’s in a regulated environment and has political relevance or it’s of national interest so the government takes over).
-But once the subsidy is removed, it’s the end.
+At this point, the company is on life support and it can no longer generate a profit because almost all the customers have left due to neglect.
+The only reason the company is still alive is that some kind of external subsidy keeps it afloat, (eg. it's in a regulated environment and has political relevance or it’s of national interest so the government takes over).
+But once the subsidy is removed, it's the end.